This guide will help you find the best electric toothbrush so you can say goodbye to that old-school toothbrush and hello to a healthier smile.

 Rotation Electric Toothbrush:

 Product sales involving rotation brushes create a tremendous portion of the electric toothbrush marketplace.
 Just like the name suggests, rotation toothbrushes have got a group of rotating bristles.
-Bristles are organized in a circle which rotate, so particular tufts of bristles can spin freely.
+Bristles are organized in a circle which rotates, so particular tufts of bristles can spin freely.

 Side to Side: